LiliaFramework/Lilia/documentation/docs/definitions/module.md

 **Description:**

 Identifier used internally for the module list.
+Prefix with `public_` or `private_` to enable public or private version checks.

 **Example Usage:**